 The good news is that, as it gets older, it would be able to hold its bladder throughout the night.
 One helpful tip to try is this – if you notice that your puppy wakes up around the same time at night, you can set your alarm clock to wake you up about fifteen minutes before time.
 But always keep potty time straightforward and quick.
 This will help to check unnecessary time-wasting behaviors such as whining.

 We have mentioned earlier about how dogs feel comfortable when surrounded by familiar objects or smell that they are used to.
 One thing you can also do, if it becomes necessary, is to surround your puppy with familiar objects and smell.
 This could be a piece of clothing it is used to or its favorite toy.
 This trick comes in handy, especially when your dog is spending the night outside of its home.
 The point of all this is to give your puppy familiar objects that will help create a comfortable sleeping environment for your little guy.
 Some dog experts suggest investing dog calming collars.
 Such collars pheromone-based, and are ideal when it comes to giving your dog the calming effect it needs to have a sound and uninterrupted sleep.
 Aside from collars, pheromone products come in different types, such as sprays and diffusers.
 These pheromone products work by simply mimicking the pheromones produced by mother dogs.
 And they help to soothe and reassure puppies of a loving and comfortable environment.
+Take a look at our review of calming supplements for dogs for more options.

 Something to Chew On